Submitting samples and/or data to CryoArks

 The resources page on the CryoArks website has information and guidelines relating to sample collection and management.

-CryoArks also has a collection of bite sized training videos available on our YouTube channel.
+CryoArks is also developing a collection of bite sized training videos that will be soon available on our YouTube channel.

 If you would like to discuss further sharing of the information available via our platforms, please get in touch by emailing us at email@example.com to discuss usage.